Export, Innovate, Invest - The Canadian Trade Commissioner Service

 The IDB provides support for public and private investment projects and for policy reforms, and helps countries cope with disasters or financial crises.
 It delivers this support in the form of loans, grants and guarantees, which it provides to national, provincial, state and municipal governments, and to autonomous public institutions.

 IDB-financed projects generate more than 12,000 contracts per year.
-In FY 2009 the Bank approved over US$15.5 billion in lending, an increase of 38% over FY 2008.
+In FY 2013 the Bank approved over US$14 billion in lending and grants.
 Current sector priorities for the IDB include:

 - sustainable energy and climate change;